sourabhaprasad/fcc-javascript/README.md

 # JavaScript Algorithms and Data Structures (Beta)

-All the projects were created as part of my journey in the learning of JavaScript and implementing hands-on skills in primarily JavaScript along with HTML and CSS.
+All the projects were created as part of my journey in learning JavaScript and implementing hands-on skills in primarily JavaScript along with HTML and CSS.

 # Projects